Sunday, July 3, 2016

 It was the named and the nameless that saw fit to intervene in my life.
 Through other people's acts of compassion, charity and love I learned how and became committed to practicing making better choices in my daily life.

 Without other people's tremendous generosity and support, I most likely would have ended up as an angry, anxious, disruptive and possibly even violent 'gansta' youth.
 I could very easily have just become another typical black male statistic.
 I was raised by a single mother on welfare who suffered from alcoholism and depression, and who had three children to raise.
 Of course, like any child would, I felt in my heart that we all deserved a much better family situation.

 Eventually, I found myself left with three choices: be a victim, a by product or a 'breakout artist'.
-Quite unknowingly at the time, I chose to be the latter of the three, someone who escapes the grips of complicated lives, a poverty of poor habits and thinking, and desperately seeks to eventually find the answers that will facilitate becoming more greatly empowered to do things for myself.
-And, if I could do it, well then, I believe that you can too.
+Quite unknowingly at the time, I chose to be the latter of the three, someone who escapes the grips of complicated living, a poverty of poor habits and thinking, and desperately seeks to eventually find the answers that will facilitate becoming more greatly empowered to do things for myself.
+And, if I could do it, well then, I firmly believe that you can too.

-You do not have to conform to others.
+You do not have to unquestionably conform to others.
 Choose who you intend to become and then do you!!

 at 10:06 AM